Guide to metabolic age: What is it and can it actually be improved?

 What are some steps I can take to improve my metabolic age?

-• Strength train: A regular exercise routine improves muscle mass and the machinery in muscle that regulates glucose metabolism, all of which will increase your BMR, and subsequently improve your metabolic age.
-Aim to perform resistance exercises on two or more days a week that work all major muscle groups (legs, hips, back, abdomen, chest, shoulders, and arms).
+Strength train: A regular exercise routine improves muscle mass and the machinery in muscle that regulates glucose metabolism, all of which will increase your BMR and subsequently improve your metabolic age.
+5,6 Aim to perform resistance exercises on 2 or more days a week that work all major muscle groups (legs, hips, back, abdomen, chest, shoulders, and arms).

 A final note from Lingo

 While you can’t reverse the true ageing process, you can improve your metabolism to be a bit healthier than the average person your age.
 This means increasing your metabolic rate and improving how well your body uses glucose.
-A product like Lingo, a biowearable that provides personalised glucose data and real-time coaching, can help you along your journey.
+A product like Lingo, a biowearable that provides personal glucose data and insight, can help you along your journey.